Buyers guide to Penetration Testing Services

 Unquestionably, the Internet is a wonderful thing – it has opened up business links across the globe and given consumers competitive choices.
 However, now that you can buy products or services from anyone, anywhere, how do you know what you’re buying – and from whom?

 This also applies to the field of cyber security.
-There are many different types of penetration test, as well as a great number of providers – employing many more security engineers, each with different a skill set and experience.
+There are many different types of penetration tests, as well as a great number of providers – employing many more security engineers, each with a different skill set and experience.

 In this article, we’re going to talk you through some key things to look for when buying or comparing penetration testing services – to make sure you make the right informed choices.

 In this article, we’re going to objectively run through some key things to look for when buying or comparing penetration testing services – to make sure you make the right informed choices.

 This is one of the most common questions we get asked, and as the bare minimum, we’d suggest OSCP and CISSP certification.

 CISSP is long regarded as the gold standard of security qualifications.
 It draws from a comprehensive, up-to-date, global common body of knowledge that ensures security leaders have a deep knowledge and understanding of new threats, technologies, regulations, standards, and practices.
 It is based on the CBK (Common Body of Knowledge) which comprises eight subject domains that the (ISC)2 compiles and maintains through ongoing peer review by subject matter experts.